CiTOS-ULiege/Tools-for-Flow-Chemistry/NADC-Nitric-Acid-Dosing-Controller/README.md

 ### License
 This project is licensed under the CERN Open Hardware Licence Version 2 - Permissive (CERN-OHL-P).
 You are free to use, modify, and distribute the hardware and associated documentation under the terms of this license.

+The code in this repository is licensed under the **MIT License**.
+You are free to use, modify, and distribute the code under the terms of this license.